 Kids often rub their eyes, especially if they have allergies, irritated eyes, or they feel like something is stuck in their peepers.
 Rubbing can scratch the cornea, and transfer bacteria from the child’s hands to their eyes, causing an eye infection.

-Instead of rubbing, have them wash their eyes with cool water to flush out any foreign body or irritant, and ease inflammation.
+Instead of rubbing, have them apply a cold compress to the closed eyelids or apply an artificial tear to flush out any foreign body or irritant.
 If the problem persists, contact your child’s optometrist.

 Other than reducing screen time, is there anything else I can do to maintain eye health & safety?